ijdoe/camsur-bmad/docs/07-project-management/provincial-rollout-plan.md

 **Estimated Effort:** 48 Person-Weeks

 ### 3.1.
 Scope & Deliverables
-*   Core system development (based on MVP functional requirements).
+*   **Core Platform Development:** Full implementation of the LINGKOD Emergency Command Platform, including the Data Ingestion, Threat Analysis Engine, Alert Management Dashboard, and Communication Hub modules.
-*   Onboarding of 3-4 pilot municipalities.
+*   **Phase 1 Insight Catalog Implementation:** Configuration and validation of the core predictive insights, including Barangay Flood and Landslide Watch, Quake Rapid Impact Estimation, and the Hotspot Escalation Score.
-*   Establishment of initial live data connections (where feasible).
+*   **Pilot LGU Onboarding:** Configuration and deployment of the platform for 3-4 selected high-risk municipalities, including ingestion of LGU-specific data (critical facilities, etc.).
-*   Intensive training for PDRRMO and pilot MDRRMOs.
+*   **Operator Training:** Intensive, hands-on training for PDRRMO and pilot MDRRMOs on the full alert management lifecycle, from insight review to public dissemination.
-*   Validation report on system effectiveness and feedback for province-wide rollout.
+*   **Pilot Validation Report:** A comprehensive report detailing system performance against KPIs, user feedback, and actionable recommendations for the full province-wide expansion.

 ### 3.2.
 Work Breakdown